 If you don't have a lot of background noise in front of your window, you can keep your window open at night and ventilate the room sufficiently.
 Make sure, however, that you avoid direct drafts near your head.
 Otherwise, just before you go to sleep, you should ventilate your bedroom again.

 Do you have your bedroom directly on the side of the main street, but your living room is on the inner courtyard?
-Then you should consider whether you should not switch rooms if the street noise is affecting your sleep.
-If that is not possible, you can use ear plugs in the other case.
-If you don't like the feeling of ear plugs, you can use certain sounds like white noise or binaural beats to help you fall asleep.
+Then you should think about switching rooms if the street noise is affecting your sleep.
+If that is not possible, you can also use ear plugs.
+If you don't like the feeling of ear plugs, you can use certain sounds like white noise or binaural beats to help you fall asleep better.
 Also ban all devices from your sleeping environment that are buzzing, ticking or causing other annoying noises.

 Electronic devices are not necessarily loud, but they can still have a negative impact on your sleep.
-It might be nice to lull yourself to sleep with the latest movie, and you might also fall asleep easily in front of the television.
-However, there may be problems falling asleep, because you have the association TV - bed - entertainment.
-Your brain finds it difficult to calm down and is busy processing the rapid changes in image and sound.
-You surely know it if you have already dreamed of some situations.
+It might be nice to lull yourself to sleep with the latest movie, and you might as well fall asleep easily in front of the television.
+However, it may lead to difficulty falling asleep, because you have the association TV - bed - entertainment.
+Your brain has difficulty coming to rest and is busy processing the rapid changes in image and sound.
+You surely know it if you have already dreamed of it in a few situations.

 Bad sleep can quickly have a negative effect on your performance and well-being.
 Typical symptoms after poor sleep can include: